meedan/meedan.com/README.md

 ## Overview

 0. Install the npm and node and ruby 2.x
-1. Run the make file to install the build system (local and global npm modules, and ruby gems)
+1. `make` — This will run the make file to install the build system (local and global npm modules, and ruby gems).
-2. Use `gulp` task
+2. `npm start` — this will run middleman with bundler.
-3. Edit .scss, .html and .js files
+3. Edit .scss, .html and .js files.
+The browser should live-reload.

 ## [Middleman](http://middlemanapp.com/) setup